What Does Buildings

 - Increased focus on insurable interest and residential-only cover

-- Changes to claim processes and timelines
+- Changes to claim processes and assessment timelines

 - New opt-out arrangements for some property owners